Best Medical Journal Digest Services for UK Doctors

 1. Clinical Accuracy and Rigour

-The digest is only as good as the people summarising.
-You need a service where qualified clinicians—ideally within your specialty—are curating and summarising articles.
+A digest is only as good as its summaries.
+You want articles summarised accurately, with their clinical relevance to your specialty made explicit.
 Poor summaries can lead to misinterpretation of research, so editorial standards matter enormously.

 2. Breadth of Journal Coverage